PrimeTimeTran/turbo-ship/content/Articles/1.vue/vue-1-fundamentals/index.md

 </template>
 ```

-Like conditionals in any language an **else** statement can be added.
+Like conditionals in any language an :inline{value='else'} statement can be added.

+However it's a :inline{value='v-else'} in Vue.

 ```vue
 <template>